mathbruyen/nodejsconfit2014/text.md

 The good news is that with the chosen model, conflicts only happen when pushing local changes.
 When pulling, all changes from the server should be blindly taken.

+## Initiated by the client

+There is one thing common to all: synchronization is initiated by the client.
+As a first step the client must be setup to record changes happening while offline.
+If you want to stick to asynchronous UIs you can even record changes and push to the server asynchronously even when online.
+Then upon synchronization, the client starts by pushing all edits to the server, and only then pulls changes made by other clients.
+We recommend this because the number of edits on the client will remain small and relatively easy to track, it concerns the action of only one user.

+The reasons for doing that are

+* batch updates may be better handled by calling a specific endpoint on the server rather than sending individual modifications
+* updates usually require some business rules to be validated, that automatic synchronization could not handle

+You can of course combine that with push notifications.
+Push cannot be your only medium because it is unreliable when clients are disconnected.
+But it can be a very nice addition to asynchronous synchronization (sic) to make your app far more responsive.

 ## Evaluation

 How will we evaluate the different solutions we will talk about?